PaddlePaddle/docs/docs/guides/04_dygraph_to_static/debugging_en.md

 pdb is a module in Python that defines an interactive Pyhton source code debugger.
 It supports setting breakpoints and single stepping between source lines, listing source code and variables, running Python code, etc.
 #### 2.1.1 Debugging steps

-- step1: Insert `import pdb; pdb.set_trace()` before the code you want to debug to enable pdb debugging.
+- step1: Insert `import pdb; pdb.set_trace()` before the code where you want to enable pdb debugging.
     ```python
     import paddle
     import numpy as np